How Much Money Kids Can Make With a Lemonade Stand

 • 1 ladle for serving.

-• Disposable cups to serve the customers’ drinks.
+• Disposable cups to serve customer drinks.

 • 1 tablecloth.